-Healthy and Free Tennessee's Youth Leadership Council is hosting a youth summit on reproductive health, rights, and justice for young people ages 15-25 in Memphis on July 7, 2018.
+Healthy and Free Tennessee's Youth Leadership Council is excited to host a youth summit on reproductive health, rights, and justice for young people ages 15-25 in Memphis on July 7, 2018.
 The goal of the summit is to share information on an array of topics affecting young people including birth control options, combatting rape culture, and healthy relationships, as well as provide tangible ways for people to become involved in reproductive health, rights, and justice work in Tennessee.
 Registration is free and breakfast and lunch will be provided.
 REGISTER HERE.Read more

 The 110th General Assembly ended on April 26, 2018.
 This was a tough year for advocates of reproductive health, rights, and justice.
 Once again, Tennessee made national news for the Tennessee legislature’s shameful and extreme tactics, which this year included a bill to erect a monument to abortion “victims,” and defunding clinics that provide abortions from TennCare.
 Healthy and Free Tennessee was mostly in defense mode again on the hill, mobilizing our supporters to call and email their legislators.Read more